tchoi8/teachingasart2018/README.md

 March 5, 2018

-Studens will present each for 10 minutes.
+Students will present each for 10 minutes

 and enjoy 1 week of no class. :)